dwewers/sdv503-lab-11-dwewers/README.md

 Performing arithmetic operations on long integers

 Examples of use could include things such as a previous and next page in a web browser.
-Other examples include music players with their previous and last song, and adding new songs to the queue
+Other examples include music players with their previous and last song and adding new songs to the queue.

 ______________________________________________________________
 /////////////////////////  Stack  ////////////////////////////

-The first type that I will discuss is stack.
+The first type that I will discuss is Stack.
 Stack uses a method that is known as Last in - First out (LIFO).
-This is where the last item/method that you pushed too the stack becomes the first part that is removed.
+This is where the last item/method that you pushed too the Stack becomes the first part that is removed.

   Push                   Pop
  [  A  ] -> [-TOP--] -> [  A  ]